 - Establishing proper shotgun lead on aerial targets

-If your shooter is trying something very unorthodox or something that you see may potentially cause other issues down the road, you can say things like “if you want to try something different, do X and see how it works for you” or “you’ll eventually be able to shoot more quickly if you try X.” But let the shooter decide what grip/trigger press/sight technique/etc. feels best and works best for him/her at first, particularly if no safety rules are being broken and the target is showing good results.
+If your shooter is trying something very unorthodox or something that you see may potentially cause other issues down the road, you can say things like if you want to try something different, do X and see how it works for you or you’ll eventually be able to shoot more quickly if you try X. But let the shooter decide what grip/trigger press/sight technique/etc. feels best and works best for him/her initially, particularly if no safety rules are broken and the target shows good results.

 Do pay attention to a new shooter’s eye dominance

-Most people who aren’t shooters have never even heard of “eye dominance,” and it almost never comes into play unless you’re involved in shooting, photography, or certain sports activities requiring the use of your dominant eye.
+Most people who aren’t shooters have never even heard of eye dominance, and it rarely comes into play unless you’re involved in shooting, photography, or certain sports activities requiring the use of your dominant eye.
 Here’s a simple test to check eye dominance.

-Although research has shown that the odds of a person who is right-handed being right-eye dominant are approximately 2.5 times greater than the odds of that person being left-eye dominant — it is impossible to predict eye dominance based on “handedness” alone, and you should check the eye dominance of all new shooters.
-While the majority will be right-handed and right-eye dominant, there will be some who are “cross-dominant” (right-handed but left-eye dominant, or left-handed but right-eye dominant).
+Although research has shown that the odds of a right-handed person being right-eye dominant are approximately 2.5 times greater than the odds of that person being left-eye dominant — it is impossible to predict eye dominance based on handedness alone, and you should check the eye dominance of all new shooters.
+While the majority will be right-handed and right-eye dominant, some will be cross-dominant (right-handed but left-eye dominant, or left-handed but right-eye dominant).

 Learning to shoot long guns (rifles and shotguns) is one activity where the student will have a much easier time learning and progressing if the instructor places the butt of the firearm against the shoulder next to the student’s dominant eye--even if they are cross-dominant.
-This is because it is usually preferable and more natural for new shooters to line up the firearm’s with their dominant eye, even if shooting from their “off shoulder” feels strange at first.
+This is because it is usually preferable and more natural for new shooters to line up the firearms with their dominant eye, even if shooting from their off-shoulder initially feels strange.

 This is more important with long guns (rifles and shotguns) than it is with handguns since lining up handgun sights with a cross-dominant eye is a fairly simple matter of turning one’s head to the left or right a few degrees and/or shifting the handgun over an inch or two in space.

-The choice will be determined by the student and also by the instructor’s evaluation of safety and learning progress using the selected “side.”
-If you try one side for a while and it still doesn’t feel right and you’re not getting the results you want, have the student switch to the other eye/shoulder and see how they progress.
+The student will determine the choice and also by the instructor’s evaluation of safety and learning progress using the selected side.
+If you try one side for a while and it still doesn’t feel right, and you’re not getting the desired results, have the student switch to the other eye/shoulder and see how they progress.

 Please note: while some people are strongly right-eye dominant or strongly left-eye dominant, others seem to be able to adjust to the primary use of either eye for shooting.
-If a shooter doesn’t seem to display any particular preference or improved ability when favoring a particular eye, then it is typically preferable to teach them to shoot using their dominant hand as the primary (right-handed people would grip the handgun/shotgun/rifle and manipulate the trigger with their right hand).
+Suppose a shooter doesn’t seem to display any particular preference or improved ability when favoring a particular eye.
+In that case, it is typically preferable to teach them to shoot using their dominant hand as the primary (right-handed people would grip the handgun/shotgun/rifle and manipulate the trigger with their right hand).

 Do use a shooting bench and rest/shooting bags

-Particularly for younger shooters, getting early success in hitting a target is key, and if you have them start from a shooting table or bench with a rifle supported by sandbags/shooting bags or other rest, you’ll see a lot more smiles and success than if you start them out shooting standing/offhand.
+Particularly for younger shooters, getting early success in hitting a target is key.
+If you have them start from a shooting table or bench with a rifle supported by sandbags/shooting bags or other rest, you’ll see more smiles and success than if you start them out shooting standing/offhand.

-Iron sighted handguns and rifles require 3 focal planes to be managed by the shooter: the rear sight, the front sight, and the target.
-It’s difficult and complicated to try to manage all three planes while also paying attention to stance, trigger control, safety, and all the other things a new shooter needs to be focusing on.
+Iron-sighted handguns and rifles require three focal planes to be managed by the shooter: the rear sight, the front sight, and the target.
+It’s difficult and complicated to manage all three planes while also paying attention to stance, trigger control, safety, and all the other things a new shooter needs to focus on.

-A 1X red dot optical sight is designed to be largely parallax-free so the shooter can maintain a target focus and the dot will simply appear on the target where the bullet will impact.
-This is much easier and new shooters will likely see greater success earlier than when started with more complicated iron sights (or telescopic sights).
+A 1X red dot optical sight is designed to be largely parallax-free so the shooter can maintain a target focus, and the dot will simply appear on the target where the bullet will impact.
+This is much easier, and new shooters will likely see greater success earlier than when they started with more complicated iron sights (or telescopic sights).

-An additional advantage of red dot sights is they obscure far less of the target and the area below it than iron sights, which improves situational awareness.
+Another advantage of red dot sights is that they obscure far less of the target and the area below it than iron sights, improving situational awareness.

 Do start with reactive targets when possible

-A reactive target is one that makes noise or explodes or moves when hit, and for most new shooters, it’s much more satisfying to shoot these targets than “boring” paper bullseyes.
+A reactive target makes noise, explodes, or moves when hit, and for most new shooters, it’s much more satisfying to shoot these targets than boring paper bullseyes.

-In an indoor range, using reactive targets may not be possible, but you can select “shoot’n see” type paper targets so shooters can more easily see the results of their shooting.
+In an indoor range, using reactive targets may not be possible, but you can select shoot’n-see type paper targets so shooters can more easily see their shooting results.

 Don’t shoot into railroad ties, tires, tree trunks/stumps, concrete, mild steel targets, or similar backstops